Yiddish Women Playwrights Series

 The series began in April of 2021 with Chava Rosenfarb’s The Bird of the Ghetto.

-Ale Fenster tsu der Zun and all subsequent plays in the Women Playwrights Series will be completely free to stream for 96 hours following their premieres — no barriers, no silences.
-Just unprecedented access to some of the greatest brains you haven’t picked.
+In Spring 2022, Ale Fenster tsu der Zun and all subsequent plays in the Women Playwrights Series will be completely free to stream.
+Just unprecedented access to some of the greatest writers you haven’t heard of.

 About the Playwright